AbhilakshSinghReen/camb_ai-backend-assignment-2/docs/DEPLOYMENT.md

 ## Deployment
 ### Setup K8s namespace
-To manage the resouces of our project, we'll be creating a K8s namespace called `keda`.
+To manage the resources of our project, we'll be creating a K8s namespace called `keda`.
 ```
 kubectl create namespace keda
 ```